cedchan/Notes/KORN 0001/Intro to Korean.md

 |ㅉ|/tɕ͈/|

 >[!note]
->Tensed sounds tend to be more voiced and toward the front of the mouth.
+>Tensed sounds tend to be more voiced and toward the front of the mouth (indicated by the diacritic).
+For example, /t/ would be pronounced more dentally.

 ## Common Phrases